 When Kamryn West’s daughter Mazie was born, everything about her seemed perfect.
 She didn’t cry, and she looked healthy.
-There was no indication of the diagnosis that would come 10 months later.
+There was no indication of the severity of the diagnosis that would come 10 months later.

-“She was always smiling, always happy,” says Kamryn, who now works as an administrative assistant assigned specifically to genetic testing at Phoenix Children’s Hospital.
+“She was always smiling, always happy,” says Kamryn.
 “But she just never developed.
-She didn’t do the things other babies her age were doing.
-A suspected diagnosis is not an answer when you want so badly for it to not be true.”
+She didn’t do the things other babies her age were doing.”

 Rett Syndrome is diagnosed in girls more than boys, and it causes issues related to cognitive, sensory, emotional, motor and autonomic function.
 Associated issues include scoliosis and seizures.